You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 If you could eat just one panino in Rome, then it should be the best one in the city.
 The panini sold at this stand in the market sell out on a daily basis.

 Wine is always a good idea.
 Taste some of the wine that's served at Roman dinner tables across the city.
 It comes straight from the barrel.

 Ever wondered why olives are different colors?
 And why are they are so good for you?
 This not so secret ingredient contributes to the long and healthy lifespan of many Italians.

 For lunch, try three types of pasta at a place known for its authentic and delicious food.
-Plus, this restaurant is built into Monte Testaccio - a man-made hill that consisted for terra cotta fragment
+Plus, this restaurant is built into Monte Testaccio - a man-made hill consisted of terracotta fragments.

 We never pass up the opportunity to eat gelato.
-Sunshine or showers, it's the perfect end to a meal.
+Sunshine or showers, it's the perfect end to any meal.

 Usually we don’t offer panini on our Rome food tours, but this one is an exception.
 That’s because it's the best in Rome!
 You'll find a line at any time of the day at this stall inside the Testaccio Market.
 Once you try this panino, it will make sense why locals go crazy for this popular street food.
 An excellent example of take-away classic Roman working-class fare, this panino is a hit with locals and food-motivated foodies alike.

 A visit to any food market in Rome is never complete without filling up your bottles with vino sfuso.
 This wine is decanted straight from its metal barrel, into recycled water bottles to take home.
 Included in the price of this tour is an opportunity to fill up your glass before continuing on with your stroll around the market.
 And while vino sfuso isn’t pricey, it still tastes incredible.
 This is because you aren’t paying for a fancy brand or label, just the luscious nectar of the vine.